strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 Notice several parts of this custom resource:
 * The `.spec.crd` section configures the CRD which will be dynamically created.
 You can configure the kind of the new CRD (the name of the `ConstraintTemplate` resource has to be the same as the `kind` of the new CRD).
-And you can also specify OpenAPI v3 schema which will be used for validation of the constraints - the policy instances.
+And you can also specify the OpenAPI v3 schema which will be used for validation of the constraints - the policy instances.
-* The `.spec.targets` section let's you specify the _Rego_ policy which will be used to validate the resources.
+* The `.spec.targets` section lets you specify the _Rego_ policy which will be used to validate the resources.
 It is using the rule named `violation`.
 The resource which needs be validated will be passed into the policy as `input.review.object`.
 The parameters will be passed in `input.parameters`.